Home Dogs Omega 3 Supplements for Dogs: Their Importance in Dog Health and Wellness

 Although your dogs may be consuming multiple of these natural sources of omega 3 fatty acids, such sources are not adequate and fail to meet the recommended daily allowance (RDA) for dogs.
 Dogs who have inflammatory conditions require more than the RDA of healthier dogs and they require omega-3 supplementation.

 Use of dietary omega 3 fatty acids due to its therapeutic properties requires large quantities which can be hard to achieve with food alone.
-Moreover, ALA is not effectively converted to EPA and DHA for dogs
+Moreover, ALA is not effectively converted to EPA and DHA for dogs.

 As a result, omega 3 fatty acids are often recommended in the form of supplements, especially in dogs who have certain health problems such as arthritis, autoimmune disorders, dermatitis and heart conditions.